Blog

 Enjoy spontaneous sex with daily treatments

-Whether you’re on your way to pick up a tadalafil prescription or doing some Google searches ahead of a very scary urology appointment, you can rest easy.
-The medication is safe, ED is common, and this treatment path is effective for many men.
+Whether you’re on your way to pick up a tadalafil prescription or doing some Google searches ahead of your urology appointment, you can rest easy.
+Like other PDE5 inhibitors, tadalafil is safe when taken as prescribed, ED is common, and this treatment path is effective for many men.

 Here are the key takeaways from what we’ve discussed:

-• There are other options.
-Medications like vardenafil (Levitra®), sildenafil (and brand-name Viagra) and avanafil (Stendra®) can also treat ED.
-These meds can even be taken in discreet forms, like our chewable hard mints.
+• Tadalafil is one of many options for erectile dysfunction medications.
+Other options include sildenafil (and brand-name Viagra), vardenafil (Levitra®), and avanafil (Stendra®).
+These medications can even be taken in discreet forms, like Hims chewable hard mints.

 Editorial Standards